MattLdwig/100-days-of-code/r1-log.md

 ### R1D67

 Learned to use Axios instead of Vue Resource for HTTP Requests.
 Also started to learn about Authentication in Vue Apps.

+### R1D68

+Start of my trading journal project with Vue and Firebase.
+Project setup, routes and main components creation.